-If, like me, you are a huge fan of Austria and hiking, then you will absolutely enjoy reading this article.
+If, like me, you are a huge fan of Austria and hiking, then you will absolutely enjoy reading this article with best day hikes in Austria.
 I’ve collected the most beautiful hikes in Austria that I have made over the past 10 years.
 I try to go travel to Austria once a year, usually in the summer.
 If I can’t make it on the summer, then I’ll go in winter.
 Since not everyone is an experienced mountain hiker, I have also chosen some easy hiking routes in Austria.
 Happy reading and I hope you’ll find some inspiration for your future trips to Austria here!

 Also read: my ultimate list with tips for hiking in the Austrian Alps